interglobalvision/text-adventure/story.md

 ---

-###[5b] Eve Sonneman - Discus Thrower
+###[5b] Eve Sonneman - 'Discus Thrower'

-Hung before you is a photographic print, "about the size of a baby's crib", you think.
+Hung before you is a photographic print, 'about the size of a baby crib', you think.
 The photograph depicts two silhouettes of the same human form, side-by-side, the right one half the size of the left.
 You recognize the silhouettes are of the discus thrower; the greek athlete posed at the peak of potential energy.
 Both silhouettes are lit by colored spotlights, circles of color defining the silhouettes form on the black background.
 One light is a powder green and the other is yellow and blue concentrically.
 To you they look like planets.

 You check the title sheet for the material of the piece: Polaroid Sonnegram, and you recognize 'sonne' as the German for 'sun'.
 You wonder about the large format polaroid camera that made this print.